hashicorp/terraform-website/README.md

 ## Where the Docs Live

-As of **May 25, 2022**, this repository only houses docs for Terraform Enterprise.
+This repository contains docs for Terraform Enterprise, located in [`/content/enterprise`](https://github.com/hashicorp/terraform-website/tree/master/content/enterprise).
-This will also change soon.

 The rest of the docs are located in various external repositories: